uwacyber/cits2006/cits2006-assessments/project.md

 Complete Task 0 Group forming by end of week 8 (i.e., by Friday 26 April).

+{% hint style="info" %}
+Please note:
+* You have your group report and your INDIVIDUAL report to submit by the due date.
+* Late penalty, which is 5% per day from the raw mark, is applied to all members for the group report and demo.
+* You may use any resources to complete this project, including any code/script/tool/software available, including ChatGPT and alike tools - just make sure you comply with the requirements below which do specify some restrictions.
+{% endhint %}

 ## Main Task: Configure security solutions as per requirements (Week 9-11)